PedroPertusi/PTCGextension/README.md

 | YOLOv8 | 258          | 10                | Each version used 3x | Random (restricted to play area) | 3 to 15         | Images use 1 of 6 different table backgrounds with varying stream UI layouts |
 | YOLOv8 | 258          | 10                | Each version used 3x | Random (restricted to play area) | 3 to 15         | Images use a completely white background |

 The first attempt followed the same exact approach as the last failed attempt with all classes, but uses only the first collection.
-This model yielded more confidence, but the predictions still were not accurate, and the results, disappointing still.
-As you can see on the following image, the confidence level was low, and the cards predicted are almost all wrong.
+This model yielded more confidence, but the predictions still were not accurate.
+As seen on the following image, the confidence level was low, and the cards predicted are almost all wrong.

 ![prediction_example5](assets/prediction_example5.jpg)

-The second attempt significantly improved the confidence level of the model, due to the increase in data: We used 3 of each version of the cards in the construction of the synthetic dataset, that means 30 times each card on the collection.
+The second attempt significantly improved the confidence level of the model, due to the increase in data: we placed each version of the cards 3 times in the construction of the synthetic dataset, which means 30 times each card on the collection.
 We also restricted the cards to be pasted only on the playing area, instead of all around the image.
 Still, the predictions aren't correct.

-This image has a bunch of noise (the minimum confidence level for the prediction was very low), but it is possible to see that the model has a high confidence level on at least some cards:
+This image has a bunch of noise (the minimum confidence level for the prediction was very low), but it is possible to see that the model has a high confidence level on at least some cards (even though they are wrong):

 ![prediction_example5](assets/prediction_example1.jpg)

 The third attempt was made to see if the background was influencing the predictions of the model.
 We obtained more images of clear tables, to use as a variant background for the model.
 Not much changed from the second attempt, however.

-Finally, the fourth and final attempt was made to see if this problem was viable at all: We simply used a completely white background, and used synthetic images to test it's accuracy.
-It was no surprise that this model had a very high accuracy, but it does not work on a real life setting.
+Finally, the fourth and final attempt was made to see if this problem was viable at all: we utilized a completely white background.
+Due to the different background, we also had to use the synthetic images to test the model's accuracy.
+It was no surprise that this model had a very high accuracy now that the testing images are similar to the training ones, but it does not work on a real life setting.

 ![prediction_example5](assets/prediction_example2.jpg)

 ### Future Work

-Unfortunately, all of our attempts failed at solving the problem.
+Unfortunately, all of our attempts failed at solving the problem consistently.
 For that reason, we decided to list what would be our next steps in continuing this problem, to try improving the models we trained:

-- More Computacional Power: Having a more powerful computer to train the models would allow heavier training sessions (bigger batch sizes), more epochs and more data to be used for each training.
+- More Computational Power: Having a more powerful hardware to train the models would allow heavier training sessions (bigger batch sizes), more epochs and more data to be used for each training.
-- Better Data: Creating an even more realistic synthetic dataset, mirroring the appearence of cards in real life, would improve the performance of the model in real table images, given that, even with data augmentation, ou synthetic images clearly aren't as realistic as is optimal.
-Another option is to use real data to train the model, which would be way more difficult.
+- Better Data: Creating an even more realistic synthetic dataset, mirroring the appearence of cards in real life, could improve the performance of the model in real table images, given that, even with data augmentation, our synthetic images clearly aren't as realistic.
+Another option is to use real data to train the model, which would pose a tough challenge of having to manually label frames of games (added to the problem that most cards are not competitive).

 ## YOLO Card Detector